 We train WCFF employees responsible for supply chain management, including those employees who perform on-site audits, on how to identify and respond to supply chain issues, such as forced labor or child labor.

 Suppliers will be terminated if we discover any presence of child or forced labor, and any WCFF employees who ignore any signs of child or forced labor are subject to disciplinary action up to and including termination of employment.

 If you are a working professional in the design/building trades and purchase home furnishings for your clients, then Wine Country Fine Furniture would truly like to work with you.
-You can be eligible to receive Professional Trade pricing.
+You can receive Professional Trade pricing.
 Our professional team will help you showcase your multiple projects to your clients.

 Thank you, and we look forward to meeting or speaking with you soon.